1Password/scim-examples/azure-container-apps/README.md

 ## Before you begin

 Before you begin, familiarize yourself with [PREPARATION.md](/PREPARATION.md) and complete the necessary steps there.
-You'll also need the following:

-- An Azure account with permissions to create a Container App.
+You'll also need an Azure account with permission to create a Container App.

 > [!NOTE]
-> If you don't have a Azure account, you can sign up for a free trial with starting credit: https://azure.microsoft.com/en-us/free/
+> If you don't have an Azure account, you can sign up for a free trial with starting credit: https://azure.microsoft.com/en-us/free/

 ### In this folder